delphic/Fury/README.md

 Use Common JS with `src/fury.js` to include Fury in a more modern manner.

-If using npm add `"fury": "delphic/fury"` to your package.json dependencies.
+If using npm add `fury-js` to your package.json dependencies.